researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 Behaviours act as a wrapper to `EventListener`s and `Action`s and can be activated and deactivated at any point.
 This is useful for `Event`/`Action` combinations that are used often or for `EventListener`s that should only trigger under certain conditions.

+## Bot Extensions

+There are some modules containing optional bot functionality called `Extensions`.
+This framework currently offers three extensions, the `MatcherExtension`, the `ServiceAtomExtension` and the `TextMessageCommandExtension`.
+To add any extension to a bot, the extension interface needs to be implemented by the bot.
+Extension functionality is generally wrapped in an extension behaviour that allows activating and deactivating extension methods and events.

+### ServiceAtomExtension

+This extension allows the creation of a single service atom that can be used to communicate with and control the bot.
+Use this extension if your bot only needs to have one atom to provide its functionality.

+### MatcherExtension

+This extension allows the bot to register as a matcher on a node.
+As a result, the bot will receive events every time an atom on the node is created, deleted or modified.
+Use this extension to create a bot that reacts to new content on the server or to monitor atom changes on a node.

+### TextMessageCommandExtension

+This extension handles the interpretion of text messages sent to the bot.
+Use this extension to create interactive bots that are able to reply to users messaging them or to create bots that utilize user input.

 ## Implementing a Bot

 To create a new bot, we recommend to use the [bot skeleton](https://github.com/researchstudio-sat/bot-skeleton) as a template, providing all needed functions for a bot in the WoN.
 Click [here](https://github.com/researchstudio-sat/bot-skeleton/generate) to go directly to the repository creation.